Author | Katie Levy, Salesforce Consultant

 You won’t have opportunities to bump into people around the proverbial water cooler, but those types of interactions are so important when it comes to building and fostering relationships.
 You can still talk about your weekends, your families, your plans, just about anything without physically being in the same space, but it does require a purposeful approach.

-Remote collaboration tools like Microsoft Teams can help you check in with your coworkers when they are available, and if your company uses Salesforce like HigherEchelon does, Salesforce Chatter can be a great group messaging tool.
+Remote collaboration tools like Microsoft Teams can help you check in with your coworkers when they are available, and if your company uses Salesforce like HigherEchelon does (if you need help with Salesforce implementation, reach out to us!), Salesforce Chatter can be a great group messaging tool.

 Beyond typing messages, you can also offer to talk live as often as it makes sense.
 Always be on video for conference calls and meetings if it is an option; virtual face time is valuable.
 If you are in a supervisory role, consider requiring that video is on unless there are extenuating circumstances.